 Wild Turkey 101 … possibly the most versatile and readily available American whiskey on the market today.
 It’s the bourbon for everyone, anywhere, at just about any time.
 It’s like the old print ad says (in Don Draper style) … Drink Wild Turkey now, and you won’t have to change bourbons when you become a millionaire.
 But times have changed since those classic print ad days.
 The world has changed, and Wild Turkey 101 has changed with it.

-While still a solid pour, if you’ve ever tried older Wild Turkey you know exactly what I’m talking about.
-Yes, that’s right – your daddy’s and grandaddy’s 101 ain’t your 101.
-But what I’ve often wondered (never taking the time until now), was of the most recent bottles of no-age-statement WT101 (all three labels still on retail shelves if you look hard enough), which was best?
+While it remains a solid pour, if you’ve ever tried older Wild Turkey you know exactly what I’m talking about.
+Yes, that’s right – your daddy’s and granddaddy’s 101 ain’t your 101.
+But what I’ve often wondered is: of the most recent bottles of non-age-stated Wild Turkey 101 (all three labels still sitting on retail shelves if you look hard enough), which is best?
 Would they look and taste the same?
 Have there been any differences in the last five to six years that one would be able to detect?
 I set out to answer these questions last night with a blind tasting.